pingidentity/pingidentity-devops-getting-started/20-kubernetes/05-multi-k8s-cluster-pingdirectory/README.md

 A DNS entry will be required at the LoadBalancer to point a wildcard domain or individual hostnames to the LoadBalancer created by the NGINX Ingress Service/Controller

-### NGINX Service
+### NGINX Ingress Service/Controller
+Several Components that map the ports from the external Load Balancer thru the NGINX Service and Controller.

-Provides external IP and obtains definition from Ingress NGINX Service.
+* External Load Balancer   - Provides external IP and obtains definition from Ingress NGINX Service
-Mapping all port ranges (SEED_LDAPS_PORT, SEED_REPLICATION_PORT) to the same target port range
+* Ingress NGINX Service    - Mapping all port ranges (SEED_LDAPS_PORT, SEED_REPLICATION_PORT) to the same target port range
+* NGINX Ingress Controller - Maps all port ranges to stateful set pods

 Example: